-As technology forms an integral part of our lives, it is incredibly important for our students to have a firm understanding of how to safely and appropriately use this technology and how to respond to incidents.
+As technology forms an integral part of our lives, it is incredibly important for our pupils to have a firm understanding of how to safely and appropriately use this technology and how to respond to incidents.

 Parents and carers should also have a good understanding of the platforms being used, the nature of communication taking place and take an interest in their child’s internet usage.

-Students are taught e-safety principles in an open and supportive setting from Year 7; this topic is revisited continuously through their time at school.
+Pupils are taught e-safety principles in an open and supportive setting from Year 7; this topic is revisited continuously through their time at school.

 Some of the dangers that young people face online include: